Rating:

 Estimated Dry Matter Nutrient Content

-The second item lists chicken by-product meal… a dry “rendered” product of slaughterhouse waste.
+The second ingredient is chicken by-product meal… a dry rendered product of slaughterhouse waste.
 It’s made from what’s left of a slaughtered chicken after all the prime cuts have been removed.

-This stuff can contain almost anything… feet, beaks, undeveloped eggs… you name it.
-This is certainly not a quality ingredient.
+This stuff can contain almost anything… feet, beaks, undeveloped eggs… anything (that is) but skeletal muscle (real meat).

 The third ingredient is sorghum.
 Sorghum is a starchy cereal grain with a nutrient profile similar to corn.